ailhanli/flight-search-api/README.md

 ### Used Technologies

+In this project following techonologies used:

 ```
-In this project following techonologies used
 - Java 8
 - Mongo DB v3.4.18
 - Spring Boot 2.0